Visa and proof of solvency

 Once you have your letter of enrolment, this is your most urgent next step!

-If you are a non-EEA student, you are required under Belgian immigration law to obtain a long-term ‘D’ visa before you arrive in Belgium.
+Non-EEA student are required by Belgian immigration law to obtain a long-term ‘D’ visa before you arrive in Belgium.

-• Therefore, we strongly recommend applying for your visa as soon as possible and by the middle of June at the latest.
+• We strongly recommend to apply for your visa as soon as possible and no later than mid-June.

-• We will not be able to provide visa support for the 2024-25 academic year after 1 July 2024.
-This includes provision of any supporting documents such as a proof of solvency certificate.
+• We cannot provide visa support for the 2025-2026 academic year after 27 June 2025.
+This includes providing any supporting documents, such as a proof of solvency certificate.

-• The immigration office will not grant any applications after 10 October 2024.
-Any student arriving in Belgium after that date will not be able to join the 2024-25 academic intake.
+• The Belgian immigration office will not grant any applications after 10 October 2025.
+Students arriving after this date cannot join the 2025-2026 intake.

 • You have to initiate the visa application via the Belgian embassy or consulate for your country of residence.